Adopting electric vehicles or plug-in hybrids can lead to significant savings for organisations and cut carbon and nitrogen dioxide emissions.

 Additionally, ultra low emission vehicles produce little or no air pollutants such as nitrogen dioxide, improving air quality.
 ULEVs are also quieter than conventional vehicles.

 A vehicle's daily mileage influences which type of ultra low emission vehicles would be a suitable replacement, and determines the cost effectiveness of switching.

 If you don’t have good data on your fleet, see Managing mileage which explains how to record this.

-Most battery electric vehicles currently have driving ranges between 100 and 200 miles and so can easily manage local journeys and delivery and service routes, which account for the majority of journeys.
-In order for fuel savings to offset their higher purchase costs, battery EVs are best suited to vehicles covering more than 30 and up to 150 miles a day, depending on the real world driving range of the vehicle.
+Most battery electric vehicles currently have driving ranges between 100 and 300 miles and so can easily manage local journeys and delivery and service routes, which account for the majority of journeys.
+In order for fuel savings to offset their higher purchase costs, battery EVs are best suited to vehicles covering more than 30 miles a day, depending on the real world driving range of the vehicle.
 The higher the daily mileage, the greater the savings achieved.